- IMPORTANT INFORMATION AND WHO WE ARE

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract we are about to enter into or have entered into with you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal obligation.

 Click here to find out more about the types of lawful basis that we will rely on to process your personal data.

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email or text message (if we do that).
+Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending any third party direct marketing communications to you via email or text message (if we offer that as an option to you).
 You have the right to withdraw consent to marketing at any time by contacting us.

 Purposes for which we will use your personal data